Luffylando/Nasa-Media-Library/README.md

 5. You can check basic tests written in cypress by running: `npm run cypress`

-From the console just click on the tests.
+From the cypress console just click on the tests.

-Additional info: for cypress make sure your running port of application is the one defined in cypress.config.ts (baseUrl property).
+Additional info: for cypress make sure your application is running on the same port as the one defined in cypress.config.ts (baseUrl property).